Wild weather: Dunedin students evacuated amid flooding fears; Christchurch saturated

 Monika Cassidy had similar scenes at her house on Francis Avenue, just north of the city centre.

-But with cars frequently passing through, the risk of her house flooding is heightened - and she wants the council to recognise that.
+But cars frequently passing through heighten the risk of her house flooding - and she wants the council to recognise that.

-"When the street isn't closed, we still have cars coming through... cars carry on driving, which sends big waves to the houses that are lower to the ground."
+"When the street isn't closed, cars carry on driving, which sends big waves to the houses that are lower to the ground."

-Frustrated by the council's lack of urgency, her neighbours took matters into their own hands by parking a truck across the road to block access.
+Frustrated by the council's lack of urgency, her neighbours parked a truck across the road to block access.

-Edgeware resident Greg Hughey was surprised to make it home after driving his truck down the middle New Brighton Road, with metre-high pools of water on both sides
+Edgeware resident Greg Hughey was surprised to make it home after driving his truck down the middle New Brighton Rd, with metre-high pools of water on both sides.

-"I was concerned I was going to get stuck without a doubt.
+"I was concerned I was going to get stuck.
 I went down to five kilometres an hour, and with oncoming traffic, people were also crawling through the water.
 It was up the door on the truck."

 The Ōtakaro Avon burst its banks in sections shortly afterwards, worsening flooding across the central city.

-Further south at Waimea Terrace, the Ōpāwaho Heathcote River also burst its banks, leaving residents trapped for the third time in three weeks.
+Further south at Waimea Terrace, the Ōpāwaho Heathcote River also burst its banks, trapping residents for the third time in three weeks.

-Rather than staying indoors and wait for floodwaters to creep up, Amy Whiting decided to embrace the rain and walk her border collie along the street - but it eventually became too deep.
+Rather than staying indoors and waiting for floodwaters to creep up, Amy Whiting decided to embrace the rain and walk her border collie along the street - but it eventually became too deep.

-"There was places that were completely uncrossable, so definitely ankle-deep for where you could walk, but it would be over the gumboots on the normal paths."
+"There were places that were completely uncrossable, so definitely ankle-deep for where you could walk, but it would be over the gumboots on the normal paths."

-Amy Whiting said she would be back out again today, despite even more rain being forecast for the city.
+Whiting said she would be back out again today, despite even more rain being forecast for the city.